The North American Top 20 Report

 Total Sales: $60 million (Ink World estimate).

-Major Products: Proprietary security inks for intaglio, offset, screen, flexo and gravure security printing applications.
+Major Products: Security and conventional inks for intaglio, offset, screen, flexo and gravure security printing applications.

 Key Personnel: James Bonhivert, CEO and president; Tom Jay, VP of sales and marketing; Tom Classick, technical director.

 Number of Employees: Approximately 100.

 Operating Facilities: Springfield, VA; Chicago, IL; Fort Worth, TX; and Vaudreuil-Dorian, Quebec.

 Comments: There has been increasing emphasis on battling counterfeiting in recent years, spurred

 When it comes to security ink, SICPA S.A., a Switzerland-based printing ink manufacturer, is clearly the worldwide leader for currency and sensitive documents, with sales of $400 million during 2007.
 SICPA provides security inks for the majority of the world’s currencies.

 In the U.S., SICPA Securink Corporation continues to dominate the security ink business, with inks appearing on everything from currency and security documents to other documents and packaging of value.
 Among its most notable developments, SICPA’s color-shifting Optically Variable Ink for U.S. currency has been an important aspect in reducing counterfeiting.
 In conjunction with its parent company and its high-tech suppliers, SICPA has created countless innovative inks in its R&D laboratories, and backs these high-tech products with strong technical support.